cyberbotics/webots/projects/samples/howto/docker/README.md

 4. It parses the output of this container to get the controller URL printed by Webots for the extern controller.
 5. It runs the camera controller specifying the URL inside a container from the second docker image for which it shares the same folder as previously.

-It takes less than 4 seconds on laptop to get the robot moving after starting the launcher.
+It takes less than 4 seconds on a fairly powerful server to get the robot moving after starting the launcher.
 That means the docker overhead is about one second.